RobAstur/Principles-of-data-analytics-/README.md

 *	Install the latest version of Python and Pandas, Matplotlib and NumPy modules.
 All of it include in  [Anaconda ]( https://www.anaconda.com/download/).
 *   To start using the notebooks, I recomend to install [Visual studio](https://visualstudio.microsoft.com/downloads/).
 *   Don't forget to restart Kernel and run the cells.
+*   Dont forget to removed NAN from the data set.

 ## Getting help